Statistical learning for constrained functional parameters in infinite-dimensional models: Additional simulation details

 We repeated the above simulation but changed the ``base scenario'' so that both the ATE and NDE constraints evaluated to zero.
 This was achieved by setting the conditional mean of the outcome to $2W_1 - W_3 - W_4 + 2W_5$.
 In the scenario where the conditional mean of the outcome is misspeficied, we set the true value of the conditional mean to $2W_1 W_2 + W_4^2/2 - W_3 - W_4 + W_5$.
+Results are shown in Figures \ref{fig:ate_sim_misspec_base_case} - \ref{fig:ate_sim_misspec_pM}.